 In order to operate such an activity, an EU citizen should take the following measures:

-Measure 1 – submission of an application for registration in the Central Register and Information on Economic Activity (CEIDG – Centralna Ewidencja i Informacja o Działalności Gospodarczej).
+Submission of an application for registration in the Central Register and Information on Economic Activity (CEIDG – Centralna Ewidencja i Informacja o Działalności Gospodarczej)

 An application for registration in the CEIDG is to be submitted via a digital form.
 Such an application has to be signed using a digital signature or a signature certified by a trusted profile of a digital platform of public administration services (ePUAP – elektroniczna platforma usług administracji publicznej).